-- Transceiver is modeled by a pair of TX and RX AMI models - Hybrid block is treated as part of the analog channel and represented by analog components such as S-parameters - DEC is included in RX DLL - TX AMI_GetWave writes TX waveform (input or output or both) to a file - RX AMI_GetWave reads the data from the same file and uses it in DEC - File name is specified by a Model Specific parameter of Type "String" and Usage "In" in both TX and RX models - Model user or EDA tool is responsible for assigning a unique file name for each TX-RX pair
+- Transceiver is modeled by a pair of TX and RX AMI models - Hybrid block can be treated as part of the analog channel and represented by analog components such as S-parameters.
+This block has to be provided by IP vendors. - DEC is included in RX DLL - TX AMI_GetWave writes TX waveform (input or output or both) to a file - RX AMI_GetWave reads the data from the same file and uses it in DEC - File name is specified by a Model Specific parameter of Type "String" and Usage "In" in both TX and RX models - Model user or EDA tool is responsible for assigning a unique file name for each TX-RX pair